mekowalski/redux-react-books-app/NOTES.md

     - `/actions`: all files related to action creators
     - `/components`: all files related to components
     - `/reducers`: all files related to reducers
-    - `index.js`: sets up BOTh React and Redux sides of the app
+    - `index.js`: sets up BOTH React and Redux sides of the app

 - [x] Create Actions DIR
   - [x] house `selectBook` action creator